jedraynes/jedraynes.com/content/posts/My Trip to Arizona.md

 ---

 Wednesday was a big day.
 Sarah has extended family in the area and we decided to meet up with them for dinner and to hangout after work.
 The day started like the day prior, full working days.
 Once 4:00 PM hit, we were in the car with her family chatting about what we've done and what we plan to do.
 Once at her family's house, we talked more prior to dinner.
 Here, I met Sarah's mom's cousin, his parents, his wife, their two kids, and the parents.
 To say I was nervous was an understatement.
 Dinner was at the country club were we got fried chicken, as it was the Wednesday special.
 It was delicious.
 The country club, her family's place, and her family were all wonderful.
-The night went well and we event got an amazing view of the sunset while at dinner.
-After dinner we said our goodbyes, got dropped off at the hotel, and crashed for the another working day.
+The night went well and we got an amazing view of the sunset while at dinner.
+After dinner we said our goodbyes, got dropped off at the hotel, and crashed for another working day.

 <div style="text-align:center"><img src="/images/AZ_wednesday_dinner_club.JPEG" /></div>